Coach or Councilor?

 Why I’m a Coach

 Dr. Russell Kennedy describes anxiety as part of an alarm system that typically originates from early experiences of feeling unseen, unprotected, or abandoned.

-James Hollis says there are two roots to our adaptive patterns — being overwhelmed or abandoned as a child.
-Dr. Tracy Foose’s reframes anxiety, “not as a frailty, but as the biological scaffolding of empathy, humility, and restraint.”
+Let that sink in.
 Anxiety is part of our empathy, humility, and restraint system and develops in response to feeling abandoned, unprotected, unseen, or overwhelmed in childhood.
 It is our trained alarm system reacting to indications in our relationships or environment that conditions look similar to our childhood experiences and we should pay attention.

 Trauma Informed

-As a point of reassurance, I am trauma informed, and believe that everyone has experienced some sort of trauma in their life, but I’m not a trauma counselor.
+I am trauma informed, and believe that everyone has experienced some sort of trauma in their life, but I’m not a trauma counselor.
 Coaching often uncovers historic trauma that is unrecognized or was repressed, but coaches do not generally work with people experiencing or recovering from acute trauma.
 A psychiatrist, psychologist, or medical doctor with training in trauma therapy should be your first visit after an event such as a vicious attack, a life threatening event, or exposure to a serious military event or war related trauma.
 Clinical counselors are excellent at guiding you through the recovery process and when you feel stable, then coaching can have a positive effect both making sense of your symptoms and experiences, and integrating them in to a meaningful life.

 I bring a wealth of specialized information to the table, as well as a lifetime of experience, and I will offer perspectives and feedback if asked and when I think it might be helpful.
 I know from experience that “coaching and counseling jargon” can be extremely frustrating when a direct answer is sought.
+While I can be guilty of using terms that are unfamiliar to many people, I try to speak plainly and clearly using everyday language when possible.

 What is Jungian Coaching?